 LAS majors who have resident, overall, and major GPAs of 3.50 or higher.
 Completion of LAS 150 and LAS 222 is required before applying to the Honors program, whether doing the LAS Language emphasis major or the LAS Culture and Society emphasis major.

+An application must be submitted to the LAS program via this e-form.
+The e-form will ask that you identify an LAS faculty or affiliate faculty/IAS member to serve as a reference.
 The application must be submitted prior to the student’s last two semesters of study.
 That being said, students are encouraged to apply after completing LAS 150 and LAS 222, but no later than their final two semesters.

 At graduation, the student must have a resident, overall, and major GPAs of 3.50 or higher.
 In addition, the student must submit evidence that two of the options from the list below have been satisfactorily completed at a standard of excellence deserving of a recognition in LAS Honors.